 4. Hurricane Point

-Hurricane Point is located about 1.5 miles south of the Bixby Bridge, and it offers great views of the coast and the Bixby Bridge.
+Hurricane Point is located about 1.5 miles south of the Bixby Bridge, and it offers great views of the coast and the Bixby Bridge off in the far distance.

 Hurricane Point is a popular spot for visitors looking for panoramic views of the ocean and the coastline.
 The viewpoint is located at the end of a steep winding road and offers a great view of the rugged coastline, with cliffs, coves, and the ocean.
 It’s a great spot to take in the beauty of the Big Sur coast.